helenclx/leilukin-site/src/shrines/cassettebeasts/trivia.md

 : Android and iOS versions [confirmed](https://twitter.com/ByttenStudio/status/1782442549552017482) to be released on 4 June 2024 with a [trailer](https://www.youtube.com/watch?v=hqcDR6-sRVw).
 ## Accolades

-<cite>Cassette Beasts</cite> was [nominated for The British Game](https://twitter.com/ByttenStudio/status/1765742782700782040) at the 20th British Academy (BAFTA) Games Awards.
+{% cite "Cassette Beasts" %} was [nominated for The British Game](https://twitter.com/ByttenStudio/status/1765742782700782040) at the 20th British Academy (BAFTA) Games Awards.

 ## Influences and Inspirations

 The YouTube channel Lockstin & Gnoggin has a video that explains the names and designs of the monsters and Archangels: [EVERY Cassette Beast EXPLAINED! 🖭](https://www.youtube.com/watch?v=GlKQzL6gpxc).
 The video was [retweeted](https://i.postimg.cc/tRdtkBSF/Screenshot-2023-10-05-at-14-27-39-Lockstin-on-X.png) by Bytten Studio.

 The idea of copying monster forms to transform into came from Tom Coxon's dream.
-Jay Baylis, inspired by <cite>Kamen Rider</cite>, later suggested doing the copying and transforming with physical cassette tapes. [\[Source\]](https://store.steampowered.com/news/app/1321440/view/3669908058337516561)
+Jay Baylis, inspired by {% cite "Kamen Rider" %}, later suggested doing the copying and transforming with physical cassette tapes. [\[Source\]](https://store.steampowered.com/news/app/1321440/view/3669908058337516561)

 Another oddball source of inspiration for Tom the story [“The Beatles Never Broke Up”](https://thebeatlesneverbrokeup.com/story/), about a man who in 2009 hit his head and woke up in another world where the Beatles still exist, where people still use analogue technology, and where parallel universe travel is commonplace. [\[Source\]](https://store.steampowered.com/news/app/1321440/view/3669908058337516561)